-The main access road from the site entrance area to the scale house will be paved.
+The main access road from the site entrance area to the scale house will be paved or covered with suitable aggregate material.
 Haul roads from the scale house to the active work area in the landfill will be improved, all weather, rock/recycled concrete surfaced or paved.
 A perimeter maintenance road will provide all weather access to leachate management systems, groundwater monitoring wells, landfill gas monitoring wells, and storm water management structures.
-The perimeter maintenance road will be surfaced with limerock or recycled crushed concrete.
-In the active work area, the roads will be surfaced with construction/demolition waste or other acceptable waste.
+The perimeter maintenance road and roads in the active work area will be surfaced with suitable aggregate material.